 (…existing texts…)

-The R1KH of the target FTR uses the value of PMKR0Name and other information in the frame to calculate PMKR1Name.
-If the target FTR does not have the key identified by PMKR1Name, it may retrieve that key from the R0KH identified by the FTO.
+If PMKSA caching privacy is not used, the R1KH of the target FTR uses the value of PMKR0Name and other information in the frame to calculate PMKR1Name and check if a PMK-R1 can be identified with the PMKR1Name.
+If PMKSA caching privacy is used, then the R1KH of the target FTR uses the value of PMKR0Name to check if a PMK-R1 and corresponding PMKR1Name can be identified (see 12.6.1.1.4 (PMK-R1 security association)).

+If the target FTR does not identify a PMK-R1, it may retrieve that key from the R0KH identified by the FTO.
 See 13.2 (Key holders).
 Upon receiving a new PMK-R1 for a STA, the target AP shall delete the prior PMK-R1 security association and PTKSAs derived from the prior PMK-R1.

 (…existing texts…)